 The number of bits (s1, s2, s3, s4) in Figures 9-h, 9-i and 9-j is according to Table 9-c and the selected axis in Axis Present field.

-The Axis #1, #2, #3 and #4 subfield in the Reflection Subelement represents the index of the axis according to the values defined in 9.4.2.B.3 (DMG Sensing Image Range Axis LUT element), 9.4.2.C.4 (DMG Sensing Image Doppler Axis LUT element), 9.4.2.x (Sensing Beam Description element).
+The Axis #1, #2, #3 and #4 subfield in the Reflection Subelement represents the index of the axis according to the values defined in 9.4.2.x4 (DMG Sensing Image Range Axis LUT element), 9.4.2.x5 (DMG Sensing Image Doppler Axis LUT element), 9.4.2.x (Sensing Beam Description element).

-The Value subfield in the Reflection Subelement represents the Reflection received power in dBm units.
-The actual value is given by: (Reflection received power [dBm]) = (-Reflection Power Bias) + (Value)x(Reflection Power Slope/64), where the Reflection Power Bias and Reflection Power Slope are the values in the DMG Sensing Image Report Data element.
+The Reflection Power subfield in the Reflection Subelement represents the reflection received power in dBm units.
+The actual reflection received power value is given by: (Reflection received power [dBm]) = (-Reflection Power Bias) + (Reflection Power)x(Reflection Power Slope/64), where the Reflection Power Bias and Reflection Power Slope are the values in the DMG Sensing Image Report Data element.

 Table 9-c – Order of the axis and allocated bits in Reflection Subelement